tazee/tazee.github.io/yt-tools/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: default
+permalink: /yt-tools/
+---
 # YT-Tools for Blender
 This addon is a collection of tools useful for Blender modeling workflow.
 It contains utilities that are mainly aimed at Modo users to make Blender easier to use.<br>